 Canggu Beach in Bali, Indonesia

-Bali’s Canggu Beach is a surfer’s paradise.
+Canggu Beach is a surfer’s paradise, making it one of the best beaches in Bali.
 Laid-back vibes and plenty of cafes make Canggu an ideal destination on the western side of the island.
 Grab a healthy snack at a local cafe and head to the beach to hang ten yourself, or just watch the surfers in the ocean.

 Starfish Island in Puerto Princesa, Philippines